Fidelity susceptibility for Lifshitz geometries via Lifshitz Holography: Conclusion

 It may be noted that as the boundary system considered explicitly in this paper described a simple system, it was possible to calculate the fidelity susceptibility for this system, both in the boundary and in the bulk.
 However, it is not always possible to calculate the fidelity susceptibility for the boundary and the bulk system.
 It would be difficult to analyze the strongly coupled field theories, and perform such calculations in the field theory side of the duality.
 However, it is known that a strongly coupled limit of the field theory can be holographically analyzed using a weakly coupled limit on the gravity side of the duality.
 Thus, for such non-relativistic systems, where such calculations cannot be performed on the field theory side of the duality, this holographic calculations can be performed using the gravitational side of the duality.
 As fidelity susceptibility is an very important quantity in condensed matter systems, and many condensed matter systems can be modeled using conformal field theories, it would be possible to use the formalism developed in this paper for analyzing such condensed matter systems.

 It is possible to describe condensed matter systems like Weyl semi-metal as strongly coupled systems \cite{wely}, it would be possible and interesting to use the results of this paper for holographically analyzing such fidelity susceptibility of such system.
 As we have generalized the fidelity susceptibility to Lifshitz geometries, and Lifshitz geometries can have important condensed matter applications \cite{cond1, cond2, cond4, cond5, cond6}, the results of this paper can have interesting condensed matter applications.
 So, it would be interesting to analyze realistic condensed matter systems, and then use the Lifshitz holography to understand the behavior of fidelity susceptibility for such condensed matter systems.
 It is also possible to study various interesting time-dependent generalizations of this solution.
 It is expected that such a time-dependent system on the boundary will be dual to some time-dependent Lifshitz bulk solution.
 It may be noted that fidelity susceptibility for time-dependent geometries has been studied \cite{time}, and it is expected that this formalism can be generalized to bulk geometries with Lifshitz symmetry.
 This would be interesting as such time-dependent systems are important in condensed matter physics \cite{time1}.
 It would be interesting to analyze such geometries, and use them to understand the boundary fidelity susceptibility.
 Thus, the proposal developed in this paper can be used to analyze interesting condensed matter systems, and calculate the fidelity susceptibility for such systems.
+We would like to point out that it would be interesting to extend this work to other geometries \cite{geom1, geom2}, and calculate the fidelity susceptibility for such geometries.